nablarch/nablarch-document/en/migration/index.rst

 One of the major differences between Nablarch 6 and Nablarch 5 is that it supports Jakarta EE 10.

 Jakarta EE is the name after Java EE was transferred to the Eclipse Foundation and is the successor to Java EE.
-Basically, the Java EE specifications have been transferred as they are, but with Jakarta EE 9, there has been a major change in that the package has changed from ``javax.*`` to ``jakarta.*``.
+Basically, the Java EE specifications have been transferred as they are, but with Jakarta EE 9, there has been a major change in that the namespace has changed from ``javax.*`` to ``jakarta.*``.

 Therefore, in order to upgrade a project created with Nablarch 5 to Nablarch 6, it is necessary to do the same for the project.